lowply/coffee/README.md

 [Facebook](https://www.facebook.com/StreamerCoffeeCompany/) /
 Twitter

 They have some shops in Tokyo, but Shibuya is the flagship.
 Not many seats.
-The [one in Gohongi](https://tabelog.com/tokyo/A1317/A131702/13168558/) has more seats and good for work.
+[The one in Gohongi](https://tabelog.com/tokyo/A1317/A131702/13168558/) has more seats and good for work, also 8 minute away from my favorite Ramen place, [BIGI-YA](https://tabelog.com/tokyo/A1317/A131702/13093976/).

 ## Tajimaya - Shinjuku :star::star::star: :rocket: